Aphasia & Rehabilitation Outcomes Lab

 Research Coordinator | firstname.lastname@example.org

-Becky Dublin has professional experience as a brain injury specialist, as well as in marketing and public relations.
+Becky Dublin has served as research coordinator and lab manager of ARO Lab since 2019, following professional experiences as a brain injury specialist, as well as in marketing and public relations.
 She is passionate about neurorehabilitation, creative problem solving, communication, and language, and she has both personal experience and a vested interest in brain injury.
-She gained clinical experience at a long-term neurorehabilitatio
+During her clinical experience at a long-term neurorehabilitatio

 Lab Alumni & Student Projects